benoukraflab/forkedTF-beta/README.md

 ```

 ## Cite
 A manuscript describing forkedTF has been submitted.
-If you are currently using fotkedTF, please cite us as follows:
+If you are currently using forkedTF, please cite us as follows:
 Tirado-Magallanes R, Ghayour-Khiavi A, Lin QXX, Usefi H, Jha S, Thomas-Chollier M, Thieffry, Benoukraf T.
 Representing Transcription Factor Dimer Binding Sites Using Forked-Position Weight Matrices and Forked-Sequence Logos
 [website: https://github.com/benoukraflab/forkedTF]